learn2therm/PairProphet/docs/user_stories.md

 ### Use cases:
-1. Sequence functionality matching
+1. Sequence functionality matching:
-Input - SQL database of paired amino acid sequences with species metadata Output - Score or set of scores mapped to pairwise to input database that is indicative or functional similarity.
+- Input - SQL database of paired amino acid sequences with species metadata
+- Output - Score or set of scores mapped to pairwise to input database that is indicative or functional similarity.

-2. Thermostable sequence prediction
+2. Thermostable sequence prediction:
-Input - Mesophilic protein sequence with known (?) functionality.
+- Input - Mesophilic protein sequence with known (?) functionality.
-Output - AA sequence options for thermophilic analogue with similarity scores.
+- Output - AA sequence options for thermophilic analogue with similarity scores.

-3. Analytic paper trail
+3. Analytic paper trail:
-Input - Paired AA sequences as in 1
+- Input - Paired AA sequences as in 1
-Output - Detailed analysis and data relating to score generation (e.g. 3D folding data, Pfam/GO, etc.)
+- Output - Detailed analysis and data relating to score generation (e.g. 3D folding data, Pfam/GO, etc.)